 Don’t be alarmed if the vision in your eye is worse than it was before the operation, this is normal.
 It can take up to eight weeks before your vision is the same as it was before.

-You’ll need to arrange transport to and from the hospital.
+You’ll need to arrange transport to and from the hospital or clinic.

 We’re committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.